danieldiasm/py_test_automation_pg/python/unittest/01_test_basics/readme.md

 ## What you can find in here
  1 - The Application
- This is a dummy application with few simple functions for you to read or practice writing unit tests for it.
+ This is a dummy application with three simple functions for practice of writing **unit** tests for it.

  2 - Tests
- Inside this there are only simple unit tests, no integration or system tests.
+ Inside the tests directory there are some simple tests.

- Unit test, ideally is a task that the software developer should be doing.
+ Unit test, ideally is a task that the software developer should be doing, not the test team.

- 4 - Test Resources Examples
-    a - Set-Up
+ Integration test in another hand depends on the organization/development team.

+3 - Tests Description
-    b - Teardown
+   - test_app.py
+      - This file contains one unit test and one purposefully **accidental** integration test.
+Read more in the file.
-    c - Fixtures
+   - test_mock.py
+      - This file contains how to fix the accidental integration test on the previous file, using **Mocking** or **Dependency Injection** technique.

- 5 - Jenkinsfile
+4 - Jenkinsfile
  There is a Jenkinsfile for you to use it on a pipeline, its job is to execute the shell script called "run_tests.sh" and execute the tests.